 Nob Hill offers the best elements of living in a big city with a small-town neighborhood feel.
-It’s a very walkable community with plenty of parks, bike baths, and cafes scattered around the area.
+It’s a very walkable community with some of the best parks in Portland, bike paths.
 You’ll often see residents sitting outside reading the newspaper or enjoying coffee on a sunny day.
 The unique architecture gives it an interesting character that is quintessentially Portland, and you’ll find plenty of trendy restaurants, oddball attractions, and charming blocks all over.
 The quaint tree-lined avenues are perfect for taking a stroll on a nice day or walking downtown for more fun and excitement.
 It’s also a very green neighborhood, and you’ll see plenty of urban gardens and gorgeous foliage lining the sidewalks.

 Residents tend to be friendly and welcoming, offering a communal atmosphere amid an urban environment.
 It’s a fairly young neighborhood that attracts professionals and students in their 20s and 30s drawn to the many hot spots and entertainment venues nearby.
 However, it’s also a great neighborhood for families with minimal crime and good schools.

 Nob Hill is a trendy neighborhood where there is always something to do.
 However, the pace of life is manageable, and it still offers a relaxed, residential atmosphere.
 Its proximity to downtown provides easy access to urban amenities, yet its unique housing and many parks give it a calmer, more residential atmosphere.
 So anyone looking for a mix of urban excitement and suburban bliss will love living in Nob Hill.